Optimizing Edge Sets in Networks to Produce Ground Truth Communities Based on Modularity: Introduction

-Additionally, it may be of interest to identify the so-called `backbone' of the network that underlies its current partition.
+Another facet of using social network analysis in augmenting the investigations of illicit networks is through analyzing participant attributes.
+It has been identified that attributes of participants in illicit networks can provide direction for law enforcement investigations to understand the structure of these networks \cite{bright2013dismantling, malm2011networks, natarajan2000understanding, natarajan2006understanding}.
+In social network analysis, one way of uncovering potential node attributes is through community detection.
+The community detection problem seeks to partition the nodes into clusters, or communities, based on some measure \cite{modSurvey}.
+Calderoni et al.\ \cite{calderoni2017communities} identified that attributes, such as the roles of participants, are linked to the communities identified through modularity maximization \cite{mod_orig}.
+This connection has sparked further research into the application of modularity maximization to understanding illicit networks, based around the notion that incomplete information about networks impacts the communities identified \cite{Bahulkar2018, elsisy2020synthetic}.

+We introduce a new problem bridging the areas of edge augmentation and community detection.
+As law enforcement investigates an illicit network, they may not identify all of the edges \cite{spapens2011interaction, berlusconi2013all}.
+This, in turn, hinders the performance of community detection methods \cite{Bahulkar2018}, potentially causing the communities identified to disagree with the roles determined by the investigations.
+We seek to identify the minimum number of edges to add to the network to enforce that the roles determined by law enforcement investigations align with the communities determined via community detection.
+From here on, we refer to known communities from external investigation as the \emph{ground truth community structure}, or \emph{ground truth partition}.

+We also consider a similar problem when law enforcement has observed parts of the illicit network, but is not yet confident about the roles of the participants.
+In this case, social network analysis is used to predict the roles of participants in an illicit network \cite{calderoni2017communities}, and law enforcement must then direct its investigations to validate these predictions.
+However, law enforcement is limited in its resources to perform all its duties \cite{kennedy2011risk, deeb2019understanding, holmes2008minority}.
+These resource constraints impact the quality of investigations \cite{cuganesan2011developments, goldstein2020exploitative}.
+In evaluating the quality of the communities determined via social network analysis, it is important that law enforcement validates these findings as efficiently as possible.
 This problem can be framed as identifying a sparse sub-network which maintains the partition of the original network.
-In other words, we seek to find the smallest number of edges (amongst the current ones) such that the partition that maximizes the modularity in the sub-network is the same as the partition that maximizes modularity in the original network.
-This problem is important when edges are suspected to exist in the network due to partial information and resources must be allocated to confirm their presence.
-This again finds applications in disrupting illicit supply networks as initial information may cause `suspected' edges to appear and disruptions may not be implemented until the underlying network structure is confirmed.
-Understanding the minimum number of edges to produce the ground truth communities will allow scarce resources to be allocated to best investigate the edges of the network.
+In other words, we seek to find the smallest number of edges (amongst the current ones) such that the partition that maximizes the modularity of the sub-network is the same as the partition that maximizes modularity of the original network.
+Understanding the minimum number of edges needed to produce these communities will allow scarce resources to be allocated to best investigate the edges of the network to prove or disprove what is believed by the investigations.